-To obtain the ESM and drive enclosure component firmware versions:
+To obtain the ESM firmware version:

-- 1. In the Physical View pane of the Subsystem Management window, click the Drive Enclosure Component icon, which is the icon furthest to the right.
+- 1. In the Physical View pane of the Subsystem Management window, click the Drive Enclosure Component icon (which is the icon furthest to the right.)
 The Drive Enclosure Component Information window opens. - 2.
 Click the ESM icon in the left pane.
-The ESM information displays in the right pane of the Drive Enclosure Component Information window.

-3. Locate the firmware version of each ESM in the drive enclosure.
+The ESM information displays in the right pane of the Drive Enclosure Component Information window. - 3.
+Locate the firmware version of each ESM in the drive enclosure.